What is collateral? Definition, examples and more

 Do all loans require collateral?

-A loan that requires collateral is known as a secured loan, since the collateral acts as security for the lender in case of a default.
+A loan that requires collateral is known as a secured loan, because the collateral serves as security for the lender in the event of a default.
 Unsecured loans don’t require collateral.

 Auto loans

-Auto loans are a type of debt that may involve collateral.
-In this type of loan, the vehicle generally serves as the collateral.
-If the borrower fails to repay the loan, the lender may be able to repossess the vehicle to recoup some of the money for the loan.
+The vehicle generally serves as the collateral.
+If you fail to repay the loan, the lender may repossess the vehicle to recoup some of the loan amount.

 Mortgages

-Mortgages generally require collateral.
-In this type of loan, the home or property itself is used as collateral.
-Should the borrower default on the mortgage, the lender may be able to foreclose on the home or property.
+A home or property typically serves as collateral.
+Should you default on the mortgage, the lender may be able to foreclose on the home or property.

 Home equity loans

-Home equity loans are similar to HELOCs in that they both typically use a borrower’s home as collateral.
-Here’s one major difference: With a HELOC, a borrower is issued a revolving line of credit to draw from—but with a home equity loan, they’re provided with a lump sum to pay back over a fixed term.
+Home equity loans also typically use a home as collateral.
+Unlike a HELOC, loans are typically provided as a lump sum to pay back over a fixed term.

 Secured credit cards

-If you have new credit or poor credit, secured credit cards might be easier to qualify for than unsecured cards.
-And with responsible use, a secured card can help you build or rebuild your credit history.
-With these types of loans, a cash deposit is used as collateral to open the account.
+Secured credit cards typically require a security deposit used as collateral to open the account.
+If you have new or poor credit, it might be easier to qualify for a secured credit card than a traditional unsecured card.
+And with responsible use, a secured card can help you build credit.

 Business loans